mblayman/mattlayman.com/content/blog/2014-05-04-handroll-website-generator.md

  - /2014/handroll-website-generator.html

 ---
 Simplicity.
-That was my goal after studying [DHH's personal website](http://david.heinemeierhansson.com/).
+That was my goal after studying {{< extlink "http://david.heinemeierhansson.com/" "DHH's personal website" >}}.
 I wanted a simple website that had all the feeling of something handcrafted, but I didn't want to write all my HTML by hand.
-I looked at the website generators out there like [Pelican](http://blog.getpelican.com/) (which is pretty great if you want blogging software), but they didn't fit my use case.
+I looked at the website generators out there like
+{{< extlink "http://blog.getpelican.com/" "Pelican" >}} (which is pretty great if you want blogging software), but they didn't fit my use case.
 I wanted complete control.
 Is that too much to ask?
 No. So I scratched my own itch and wrote some new software.
 I called it **handroll**.
 Let me show an example: